annadotconnor/configure-ad/README.md

 <img src="https://i.imgur.com/g0GBzo7.png">
 </p>
 <p>
-We can see our admin account from DC1 is now successfully logging into VM1.
+And just for transparency, we can see we are logged into our admin account with our client machine.
 </p>
 <br><br>